 Additionally, the data minimization principle dictates that only the data needed for the stated purpose be collected and processed.
 This means that businesses must train and configure AI systems to use only what they need for the stated purpose, and controls should be put in place to adhere to such requirements.

 Another consideration is potential AI bias.
 AI bias occurs because the data sets upon which the algorithms are built and trained are influenced by humans—who are invariably biased.
-As such, biased AI systems might make unfair decisions to particular groups of people—for example, in mortgage approval or college admissions processes.
+As such, —for example, in mortgage approval or college admissions processes.
 Regulatory and technology organizations are proactively working to see how these potential biases can be mitigated and eliminated.

 Several well-known companies have been reprimanded for failing to comply with privacy regulations.
-For example, Cambridge Analytica used personal data from millions of Meta users with AI algorithms for political purposes.
-They were fined for breaching data protection law because they used data for political advertising without consent.
-Meta was also fined in 2023 under the GDPR law related to transferring EU users’ data to the US.
+For example, Cambridge Analytica used personal data from millions of Meta users with AI algorithms for political purposes. for breaching data protection law because they used data for political advertising without consent.
+Meta was under related to transferring EU users’ data to the US.

 That’s why it’s increasingly critical that businesses pay attention and respond to new AI regulations as they evolve.